-In the coming months, the Ministry of Energy, Mines and Low Carbon Innovation, New Relationship Trust, and Coast Funds will be announcing $29 million in new funding for First Nations’ investments in community energy planning, energy efficiency measures, and renewable energy development, through the Community Energy for Diesel Reduction (CEDR) program.
+In August 2022, the Ministry of Energy, Mines and Low Carbon Innovation, New Relationship Trust, and Coast Funds announced $29 million in new funding for First Nations’ investments in community energy planning, energy efficiency measures, and sustainable energy development, through the Community Energy Diesel Reduction (CEDR) program.

 For more information about Coast Funds’ research on energy systems, stay tuned for the release of Paths to Energy Sovereignty, an upcoming report on the impacts of diesel and the opportunities for investment in clean, reliable renewable energy systems.
 The full report, including case studies and a financial comparison between diesel-based and renewable energy systems, will be released later this year.